SuboptimalEng/atomic-edits/README.md

 editing technologies (WaveSurfer.js + FFmpeg) and make a proof of concept - this is the result.
 It's really rough around the edges, but saves me some time while editing.

-## Why Open Source My Product?

-I was originally planning on selling this as a digital product (for \$10-20) since I haven't made much money after leaving my tech job, but I found another idea worth pursuing.
-I haven't touched this project in a month and figured that open sourcing it can help others who may want to take this further.

 ## Main Features

 - Automatically detect silence in the video